How to Create a Balanced Dart

 UPDATE: Threads' senior technical editor Judith Neukam has added additional information to help clarify the process.

 |1.
 The bias strip is a single layer under the dart.
 Stitch through it when you sew the dart.|

 |2.
 Fold the bias strip along the stitching line away from the garment.|

 |3.
 Open the garment on both sides of the stitching line and press the dart away from the bias strip.
 You can see that the numbers marking the layers are equal on both sides to balance the dart.|

-Posted on Nov 22nd, 2012 in sewing, garment construction, how-to, fundamentals, , darts
+Posted on Nov 22nd, 2012 in sewing, garment construction, All How-To, fundamentals, , darts